nus-cs2103-AY2425S1/ip/docs/README.md

 Create a task with deadline using the `deadline` command.

-Input: `deadline description /by YYYY-MM-DD HH:MM`
+Input: `deadline DESCRIPTION /by YYYY-MM-DD HH:MM`

 Example: `deadline Homework /by 2024-09-18 23:59`